DesignisOrion/Facial-Recognition-/README.md

 This program is a game called "Guess Faces ".

 This program allows the computer to recognize the number of faces within a photo.
+The photo that is included is of the United States NBA Team (Old School).
 I was introduced to the CV2 module and wanted to get some practice by creating such a program like so.
 Enjoy!

 ## License & copyright